EwoutH/modelbased-g13/README.md

 - [Problem Formulations](6 Problem Formulations.ipynb): Searches empirically for optimal policies for Zuthen
 - [Rijkswaterstaat policies](7 Rijkswaterstaat policies.ipynb): Checks the policies that have been proposed by Rijkswaterstaat

-# Pickles
+## Pickles
 Pickles: Note that in all of these Notebook files pickles have been used.
 These pickles have been used to save the data of every run.
 By setting the pickle at *True*, the Pthon file will use the data of the previous run to process for example graphs or Dataframes.
 By setting the pickle at *False* the entire model will restart the run and save it into a pickle.
 This will demand a significant amount of computational power and is only advised for external validation.

-# Data storage
+## Data storage
-Furthermore all data has been stored in the *data* file.
-This file contains for instance all the pickle files that have been made.
+Furthermore, all data has been stored in the *data* folder.
+This folder contains for instance all the pickle files that have been made.

+## Results
+The results are reproducible by running the notebooks linearly.
+For convenience, the *results* folder also contains the most important results in CSV files.

-# Figures
+## Figures
-The figures have been stored in the *images* file.
+The figures have been stored in the *images* folder.
 If a Jupyter Notebook plots a figure again, the figure in the image file will be overwritten.

+## License
+This whole project is available under GPLv3 license.